threader/PC-Tuning/docs/physical-setup.md

 ## Hardware

+- Ethernet and at least one SSD/NVME is a requirement

 - See [Low Latency Hardware | Calypto](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit)

 - Avoid Ryzen as its architecture does not allow for low RAM latencies when compared to Intel as of 2022